mongodb-partners/Azure_Champion_Lab2_PowerAutomate_PowerApps/README.md

 <img width="452" alt="Image 7" src="https://github.com/mongodb-partners/Azure_Champion_Lab2_PowerAutomate_PowerApps/assets/104025201/c5183da5-a15c-4ee4-8dc2-735ea7967e5d">

 7. Wait till the changes are saved and you see the message below on the top.
 *“Custom connector has been successfully updated.”*

 8. Go to **“Test”** Tab → **New Connection**.

 ![Image 8](https://github.com/mongodb-partners/Azure_Champion_Lab2_PowerAutomate_PowerApps/assets/104025201/ed047ab6-460f-4977-9b70-e7970f01cbff)

-9. Enter the private API Key created in **“C. Create a Data API Key”** step in [Prerequisites - 1](link) and click **“Create”** to create the new API key authentication based connection.
-Enter the URL endpoint of the Data API set in **“B. Enable the Data API in Atlas”** step in [Prerequisites - 1](link).
+9. Enter the private API Key created in **“C. Create a Data API Key”** step in **Prerequisites - 1.c** and click **“Create”** to create the new API key authentication based connection.
+Enter the URL endpoint of the Data API set in **“B. Enable the Data API in Atlas”** step in **Prerequisites - 1.b**.
 On clicking **“Create”**, it will add a connection for MongoDB Atlas under the **“Connections”** tab.

 <img width="406" alt="Image 9" src="https://github.com/mongodb-partners/Azure_Champion_Lab2_PowerAutomate_PowerApps/assets/104025201/fa18a8ae-2200-4cdc-93cc-7e961ed584b3">

-Note : You can always edit/ test the connector from the **“Custom connectors”** only, even though the connection shows up under **“Connections”** also.
+*Note : You can always edit/ test the connector from the **“Custom connectors”** only, even though the connection shows up under **“Connections”** also.*

 You can go to the **“Test”** and test the **“Insert Document”** by passing the DATASOURCE as Sandbox and rest you can give any values and click **“Test Operation”**.